Sun Xiangdong

-Sun Xiangdong (孙向东) is a major general in the People's Liberation Army of China.
+Sun Xiangdong (孙向东;born September 1968) is a lieutenant general in the People's Liberation Army of China.
+He currently serves as a deputy commander of the Central Theater Command.

 He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 A native of Anlu County, Hubei, Sun served in the Airborne Troop of the People's Liberation Army for a long time.
 In 2019, he was appointed leader of 95829 Airborne Troop of the People's Liberation Army.
+In November 2024 Sun Xiangdong was replaced by Wen Dong as the Leader of the Airborne Corps under the codename (95829).
+In November 2024 he got promoted to the rank of Lieutenant General and became the deputy commander of the Central Theater Command.